TAS1R2: Function

+Receptor activation

+In contrast to other class C GPCRs, sweet taste receptor exhibits great asymmetry during activation.
+Both ligand and G protein alpha subunit bind the TAS1R2, but not TAS1R3 subunit.
+TAS1R3 provides structural auxiliary support.
+Ligand binding to the VFT of T1R2 induced the closure of T1R2-VFT, but further opening the T1R3-VFT.

+The canonical activation mechanism of class C GPCRs follows a multiple-step process that requires communication between the VFDs (housing the orthosteric-binding site) and the TMDs via the CRDs.
+Although the main binding site for most sweet compounds was found to reside in the VFT domain of T1R2, the T1R2 protein is not functional without formation of the 2+3 heterodimer.

+Natural sweeteners interact with the orthosteric binding pocket of T1R2.
+The closure of the T1R2 extracellular domain involves the rotation of both T1R2 and T1R3 VFDs.
+The signal is then transmitted to the TMDs via the CRDs.
+It has also been shown that sweet proteins modulate the receptor by interacting with the CRD.

+Some artificial sweeteners as well as the inhibitor of the sweet taste receptor – lactisole, were shown to interact with the allosteric binding sites of one of the sub-units in the TMD.

 Signal transduction

-TAS1R2 and TAS1R1 receptors have been shown to bind to G proteins, most often the gustducin Gα subunit, although a gusducin knock-out has shown small residual activity.
-TAS1R2 and TAS1R1 have also been shown to activate Gαo and Gαi protein subunits.
-This suggests that TAS1R1 and TAS1R2 are G protein-coupled receptors that inhibit adenylyl cyclases to decrease cyclic guanosine monophosphate (cGMP) levels in taste receptors.
+T1R2 and T1R1 receptors have been shown to bind to G proteins, most often the gustducin Gα subunit, although a gusducin knock-out has shown small residual activity.
+T1R2 and T1R1 have also been shown to activate Gαo and Gαi protein subunits.
+This suggests that T1R1 and T1R2 are G protein-coupled receptors that inhibit adenylyl cyclases to decrease cyclic guanosine monophosphate (cGMP) levels in taste receptors.

 Research done by creating knock-outs of common channels activated by sensory G-protein second messenger systems has also shown a connection between sweet taste perception and the phosphatidylinositol (PIP2) pathway.
 The nonselective cation Transient Receptor Potential channel TRPM5 has been shown to correlate with both umami and sweet taste.
 Also, the phospholipase PLCβ2 was shown to similarly correlate with umami and sweet taste.
 This suggests that activation of the G-protein pathway and subsequent activation of PLC β2 and the TRPM5 channel in these taste cells functions to activate the cell.

-Location and innervation

-TAS1R2+3 expressing cells are found in circumvallate papillae and foliate papillae near the back of the tongue and palate taste receptor cells in the roof of the mouth.
-These cells are shown to synapse upon the chorda tympani and glossopharyngeal nerves to send their signals to the brain.

-TAS1R and TAS2R (bitter) channels are not expressed together in taste buds.